Are there people who don’t belong in your life?

 - Or kill your productivity by holding you back and chip away until you are jaded and break your flow due to constant control, possessiveness or detrimental deeds.

-The key is to pray and ask God whether certain people should be in your life or not.
+In goes without saying that the key is to pray and ask God whether certain people should be in your life or not.

 In a recent post I have considered the importance of leaders being emotionally intelligent; likewise, I think this can assist us to deal with toxic people who lack the ability to be rational with an instinct that continuously is negative creating strife in your life.
 You need to begin to detach yourself and manage your emotions to deal with the situation.
 You will rise above the problem and deal with the predictability of their behaviour and acquire a better understanding of how to act and respond.